cloudControl/documentation/Add-on Documentation/Cron.md

 $ cctrlapp APP_NAME/DEP_NAME cron.add http[s]://[user:password@]DEP_NAME.APP_NAME.cloudcontrolled.com
 ~~~

 You can only add cron jobs calling a verified alias of the deployment.
 The Cron add-on supports http basic authentication.
 It is recommended to use https when sending credentials.
+Please note, https via piggyback ssl is not available for non-default deployments due to the `*.cloudcontrolled.com` wildcard certificate not being valid for `*.*.cloudcontrolled.com`.

 ## List Cron overview